-Kristen McGrew received her early training in Tennessee under master teachers such as the world renowned Anna-Marie Holmes.
+received her early training in Tennessee under master teachers such as the world renowned Anna-Marie Holmes.
 She has danced with professional companies Eglevsky Ballet, Charleston Ballet Theater, Bravo Dance!, Tennessee Festival Ballet and Ballet Theater of Pennsylvania.
-Ms. McGrew has worked as a guest artist throughout the Eastern U.S. and performed across the country, dancing principal roles in the classics and in world premieres where she served as the inspiration for many new pieces that were created specifically for her.
+Ms. McGrew has worked as a guest artist throughout the Eastern U.S. and performed across the country, dancing principal roles in the classics and world premieres.
 Her resume includes classical, contemporary and modern works.
 She was the Ballet Mistress at Eglevsky Ballet for ten years under the directorship of Ali Pourfarrokh before becoming the Artistic Director of Nomad Contemporary Ballet.
-Ms. McGrew has taught at the Ailey School, company warm up for Complexions on stage at the Joyce Theater and master classes and workshops in Puerto Rico, Pennsylvania, Tennessee, Long Island, New Jersey and New York.
+Ms. McGrew has taught at the Ailey School, and master classes and workshops in Puerto Rico, Pennsylvania, Tennessee, Long Island, New Jersey and New York.
 She has had her choreography presented at Dixon Place for Translate (voices of dance), the Latin Choreographer’s Festival, APAP, Rhode Island’s Great Friends Dance Festival as well as residencies at the Joffrey Dance Center and the Far Space in NYC.

 Assistant to the Director

-Jane named her first great dog Alonso after the Cuban prima ballerina Alicia Alonso.
+Jane Summer was born In New York City.
+In 1976 Ms. Summer named her first great dog Alonso after the Cuban prima ballerina Alicia Alonso.
 A graduate of Kirkland College (BA) and Goddard College (MFA), her most recent publication is Erebus, a documentary book-length poem.

-Catherine received her early training at Ballet Etudes in Norwalk, CT after which she was invited to attend professional training at the Royal Ballet School in London.
-She graduated after two years.
-Catherine has had the good fortune to have studied with some of the best ballet teachers in the field.
-As a professional dancer, she has performed a wide range of roles for Ballet Etudes Repertory Company, Connecticut Ballet Theater, New England Dance Theater, Staten Island Ballet and the New Jersey Ballet.
-Catherine has performed with the Alexander Roy London Ballet Theater and has also been active with television, modeling and industrials and then co-founded a dance/model company in London.
-She has choreographed for the Westchester Theatre of Dance at the JCC of Mid-Westchester, Staten Island Ballet, New England Dance Theater, and was also Ballet Mistress for Staten Island Ballet.
-Catherine is the founder and Artistic Director of her own ballet company, Classics Dance Theatre Company.
-She has been teaching at the JCC for over 25 years and continues a busy teaching schedule in CT at St. Saviour’s School of Dance in Old Greenwich, CT.
+Catherine received her early training in Norwalk, CT, after which she was invited to attend professional training at the Royal Ballet School in London.
+As a professional dancer, she performed a wide range of roles for Ballet Etudes Repertory Company, Connecticut Ballet Theater, New England Dance Theater, Staten Island Ballet and the New Jersey Ballet.
+Ms. Barribal performed with the Alexander Roy London Ballet Theater and has also been active with television, modeling and industrials and co-founded a dance/model company in London.
+She has choreographed for the Westchester Theatre of Dance, Staten Island Ballet, New England Dance Theater, and was also Ballet Mistress for Staten Island Ballet.
+Ms. Barribal is the founder and Artistic Director of Classics Dance Theatre Company.

 In Loving Memory of Gina Bugatti, 1951 – 2018

-A dance scholarship has been established in Gina’s memory: click on this link to contribute to the Gina Bugatti Memorial Dance Scholarship Fund.
+A dance scholarship has been established in Ms. Bugatti’s memory: To contribute, click here: Gina Bugatti Memorial Dance Scholarship Fund.

-Ms. Violeta Katz began studying ballet at the age of 12 with the Bourmans in New Jersey.
+Violeta Katz began studying ballet at the age of 12 with the Bourmans in New Jersey.
 At 15, she received a dance scholarship to the Center Ballet of Buffalo and studied under Kathleen Crofton.
-Violeta worked with Anna-Marie Holmes, David Holmes and Bronislava Nijinska, who restaged two ballets, “Les Biches” and Brahms Variations.
-These ballets were presented at Jacob’s Pillow in the Berkshires.
-In addition, Violeta studied at ABT and the Joffrey under William Griffith.earned her Certification to teach ABT’s Primary to Level 3 syllabus and Certification in the Leap ’N Learn program geared toward ages three to six, teaching creative movement and ballet.
-She also attended teachers’ workshops at American Academy of Ballet.
-Violeta has been teaching in Connecticut for the past ten years.
+Ms. Katz worked with Anna-Marie Holmes, David Holmes and Bronislava Nijinska.
+She also studied at ABT and the Joffrey under William Griffith.
+Ms. Katz earned her Certification to teach ABT’s Primary to Level 3 syllabus, Certification in the Leap ’N Learn program geared toward ages three to six, and attended teachers’ workshops at American Academy of Ballet.
+She teaches creative movement and ballet.

 Camille Rodriguez graduated New York University as a Dance Major.
 She performed professionally with Rod Rodgers Modern Company and showcased with Lee Theadore American Dance Machine.
-Camille has worked in the New York City public schools as a dance educator and arts coordinator for over 20 years.
+Ms. Rodriguez has worked in the New York City public schools as a dance educator and arts coordinator for over 20 years.
 For the last four years, she has collaborated with the Port Chester Council for the Arts, which helps bring the arts into the classroom.
-She currently teaches Musical Theatre Jazz and ballet at the Dance School of the JCC of Mid-Westchester.

 Flavio Salazar, a native of Colombia, began his dance studies at the Instituto Colombiano de Ballet (Incolballet).
 He joined Ballet de Cali in 1985 and joined the faculty of Incolballet, having been certified by the National Ballet of Cuba to teach its methodology and pedagogy in ballet technique.
 In 1990 he studied at the Houston Ballet Academy on scholarship and joined Ballet Arizona in 1992.
 In 1993 Mr. Salazar joined the American Ballet Theatre (ABT).
 During his 13 years with ABT, Mr. Salazar danced nearly every ballet in ABT’s repertoire before retiring from the company in July 2006.
 He has taught company class for the Alvin Ailey School, ABT II, ABT’s Summer Intensive, Ballet Hispanico, Steps on Broadway, and Adelphi University, among many others both nationally and internationally.

-After 17 years of leadership, Jayne retired as Director of the JCC Dance School in the fall of 2018.
-She continues teaching ballet at the JCC, as she has done for 35+ years, to children and adults of all levels.
-Jayne received her classical training with Maria Swoboda at American Ballet Theatre School in NYC and performed with Pittsburgh Ballet Theatre, Philadelphia Lyric Opera as well as regional NY companies.
-Instructors who were instrumental in shaping Jayne’s professional career as both an artist and dance educator include Natasha Redel, Leon Fokine, Maria Jones and Arlene Sugano.
-Jayne’s credits include directing and choreographing for both the Westchester Theatre of Dance and its Ballet Outreach component at the JCC Dance School.
-She also has been teaching advanced level ballet for the past 25 years on Saturday mornings at the Logrea Dance Academy in Ossining, NY.
+Ms. Santoro retired as Director of the Dance School at the JCCMW in the fall of 2018 where she directed and choreographed for both the Westchester Theatre of Dance and its Ballet Outreach component at the Dance School.
+She continues teaching ballet at the Dance School, as she has done for 35+ years, to children and adults of all levels.
+Ms. Santoro received her classical training with Maria Swoboda at American Ballet Theatre School in NYC and performed with Pittsburgh Ballet Theatre, Philadelphia Lyric Opera as well as regional NY companies.
+Instructors who were instrumental in shaping Ms. Santoro’s professional career as both an artist and dance educator include Natasha Redel, Leon Fokine, Maria Jones and Arlene Sugano.

-International dancer and choreographer Justin Sherwood trained at the Rambert School of Ballet and Contemporary Dance in London, which encourages individuality and innovation in its curriculum, shaping Justin’s extremely versatile and eclectic career.
-He is a recipient of the Choreographic Award of Prominence by the Central St. Marten’s School of Art and Design and Cochrane Theatre in London, and has choreographed critically acclaimed productions across the U.S. and in places as far away as Hong Kong and Albania.
+Mr, Sherwood trained at the Rambert School of Ballet and Contemporary Dance in London.
+He is a recipient of the Choreographic Award of Prominence by the Central St. Marten’s School of Art and Design and Cochrane Theatre in London, and has choreographed productions across the U.S. and in places as far away as Hong Kong and Albania.
 He is noted as the first American choreographer for the Albanian National Opera and Ballet Company.
-As a performer, he is in his ninth season with the Metropolitan Opera, having appeared in numerous productions on their stage, where he’s worked with some of today’s best film and Broadway directors, including Julie Taymor, Robert LePage, Anthony Minghella, and Mary Zimmerman.
-In addition to his ballet and contemporary experience, Mr. Sherwood is also a gifted gymnast, having performed with crossover companies, incorporating elements of acrobatics and dance.
-As an educator, Justin is an ABT® Certified Teacher, completed the ABT® Teacher Training Intensive in Primary through Level 7 and Partnering of the ABT® National Training Curriculum.
-He teaches at many recognized dance schools and resident companies, including New England Academy of Dance, Princeton Dance and Theater Studio, and Marymount Manhattan College.
-In 2009, Justin joined the JCC Dance School faculty to teach intermediate and advanced ballet students, as well as pointe/pas de deux.
+As a performer with Metropolitan Opera he appeared in numerous productions on their stage, where he worked with Julie Taymor, Robert LePage, Anthony Minghella and Mary Zimmerman.
+Mr. Sherwood is an ABT® Certified Teacher Primary through Level 7 and Partnering of the ABT® National Training Curriculum.

 Colin Rose attended the Hartt School of Music with a major in piano performance under the tutelage of Paul Rutman.
 He is a sought after instructor at Ridgefield Music, where he teaches piano and violin.
 Colin was a violinist for six years with the Danbury Community Orchestra and concertmaster with the early music ensemble at the Harvey School in Katonah (NY).
 He currently teaches violin and viola at the school’s Cavalier Camp.
 He joined the JCC Dance School faculty in the fall of 2017 as a ballet accompanist, just as he completed his third year as a full-time dance accompanist at the Purchase College Conservatory of Dance (ballet and modern).